 - If you are an adult carer, you can contact the Borders Carers Centre for advice, information and guidance on what support is available to help you maintain your caring role.
 They continue to be available during COVID-19 on 01896 752431.
 The Carers Centre is commissioned by the Scottish Borders Health and Social Care Partnership,

-- Information about national support for carers is available on the NHS Inform website or by calling 0800 011 3200 (lines are open Monday-Friday, 9am–5pm).
+- Information about national support for carers is available on the NHS Inform website or by phoning 0800 011 3200 (lines are open Monday to Friday, 9am–5pm)

 - The Scottish Government's National Wellbeing Hub website provides advice on being a carer during the pandemic,